Activism and the Oscars

 How to Survive a Plague will be screened on April 3 at Yale.
 Visit the website of the Center for Interdisciplinary Research on AIDS at Yale at cira.yale.edu to register for a seat.

-This Article was submitted by Denise L Meyer, on Saturday, February 23, 2013.
+This article was submitted by Denise Meyer on February 23, 2013.